Icinga/icinga2/doc/10-icinga-template-library.md

 (https) servers, follow redirects, search for strings and regular expressions, check connection times, and report on certificate expiration times.

+The plugin can either test the HTTP response of a server, or if `http_certificate` is set to a non-empty value, the TLS certificate age for a HTTPS host.

 Custom attributes passed as [command parameters](03-monitoring-basics.md#command-passing-parameters):

 Name                             | Description